-The Louisiana Bar Exam consists of 9 locally developed sections.
-Each of the 9 subject-matter tests which comprise the exam may include short answer and/or multiple choice items.
+The Louisiana Bar Exam consists of nine locally developed sections.
+Each of the nine subject-matter tests which comprise the exam may include short answer and/or multiple-choice items.

 The nine-part written exam includes the following: Civil Code I; Civil Code II; Civil Code III; Louisiana Code of Civil Procedure; Torts; Business Entities & Negotiable Instruments; Constitutional Law; Criminal Law, Procedure & Evidence; and Federal Jurisdiction & Procedure.

 Louisiana scores on a 900-point scale.
 A passing score of 650 is required in Louisiana.

 Louisiana bar students are required to pass a conduct exam called the MPRE with a score of at least 80.

 A passing MPRE score is valid for 5 years from the date of the exam.
 However, an applicant who has been admitted to the bar of another state, passed the MPRE in fulfillment of the bar admissions requirement(s) of the applicant's state(s) of admission, and complied with the continuing legal education requirements of the applicant's state(s) of admission will be considered to have satisfied the requirement.

 Results for the February exam are typically released in early-April while results for the July exam are typically released in early-October.

 Louisiana does not accept transferred MBE scores.